marufahmed-afk/counter-temp/README.md

 ### Redux Toolkit

-For state management and manipulating api calls
+For state management and keeping the api calls organized in one place.

+### Axios

+I find it more convenient and have been using it over fetchApi as my work demands it as well.